 1 Module Name

 Safety in Embedded Control Systems

 1.1 Module Identifier

 MMwp02

 1.2 Module Type

 Elective

 1.3 Course Names

 Safety in Embedded Control Systems - Lecture

 1.4 Semester

-1 or 2 (summer term)
+1 or 2

 1.5 Module Responsible and Instructor

 Prof. Dr. Fromm

 1.6 Additional Instructors

 1.7 Study Program

 Master / Major Embedded Systems and Microelectronics

 1.8 Teaching Language

 English

 2 Module Content

 Content of course "Safety in Embedded Control Systems"

 Participants will be exposed to and gain working experience with safety standards and safety architec- tures for embedded control systems.
 The course will cover

 - introduction to safety standards like IEC61508 and ISO26262,

-analysis of safety cases, fundamental concepts for functional safety,
+- analysis of safety cases,

-- development of fail safe and fail operational architectures
+fundamental concepts for functional safety, development of fail safe and fail operational architectures

-concepts for avoiding systematic software errors (coding standards like MISRA, reviews, test strategies),
+concepts for avoiding systematic software errors (coding standards like MISRA, reviews, test

+strategies),
-concepts for dealing with sporadic errors,

-design patterns for freedom from interference,
+concepts for dealing with sporadic errors, design patterns for freedom from interference,

 - analysis of the features of modern safety controllers.

 3 Learning Outcome / Competencies

-to understand: - the structure and concept of safety standards
+to understand:

-the structure and concept of safety standards
+- the structure and concept of safety standards

 - the development of a safety case

-to apply:

-- the gained knowledge to implements an embedded safety architecture (fail safe)

-- systematic methods to limit systematic software errors (coding standards)
+to apply: the gained knowledge to implements an embedded safety architecture (fail safe) systematic methods to limit systematic software errors (coding standards)

-to transfer:

-- the design patterns and concepts to more complex fail operational architectures.
+to transfer: - the design patterns and concepts to more complex fail operational architectures.

 4 Course Organization and Structure

-4

 lecture (V) / laboratory (L)

 5 Credits and Workload

 2,5 CP / 75 hours in total, including 28 hours classroom teaching.
 2 SWS V

 6 Examination Modalities

 Examination Prerequisites: none

 Examination Type: Written exam covering the complete content of the module at the end of the semester.
-A

-make-up exam will be offered during the following semester.
+A make-up exam will be offered during the following semester.

 Examination Duration: 60 minutes

-Examination Duration: 60 minutes

 7 Necessary Prerequisites

 Good programming skills (C, C++)

 8 Recommended Prerequisites

 Knowledge of microcontrollers and embedded OS

-Knowledge of finici ocontrotter's and embedded 05

 9 Duration and Frequency of Course

 see module description of Elective 1 to 3 (MWP01, MWP02, MWP03)

 10 Applicability /Utilization

 This module is applicable for the major Embedded Systems and Microelectronics.
-See appendix 2 BBPO

-(Compulsory options catalogues) for its suitability for other majors.
+See appendix 2 BBPO (Compulsory options catalogues) for its suitability for other majors.

 11 Literature

 The following literature material will be provided:

-- Electronic Script

-- Workbook for the lab
+Electronic lecture notes Workbook for the lab

 Further literature recommendations will be provided during the lecture.